BeSuaIT/Big-Data-Analytics-Toolbox-by-Milky/README.md

 # Big Data Analytics Toolbox by Milky

-Just a small project for those who are lazy to type commands into CMD.
+Just a simple project for those who are lazy to type commands into CMD.
 It has almost all the functions that users need to learn Big Data Analytics.

 ## Features